APogue/APogue.github.io/_drafts/published_drafts/2025-02-10-Brainstorming-ideas-doc.md

 					- They chose to be deliberately indifferent to the status of their own students

 					- They chose to be deliberately indifferent to the lack of police presence and backup that would be available to them

+						- Did they indicate to John Thomas, who was watching a Dodgers game that evening,

+							- That they'd sent a message to the greater community saying Jewish students were feeling threatened and afraid?

+							- That the protesting students responded by saying they will not leave?

+					- Did they bother to check what kind of police presence was available that evening, in the event tensions escalated beyond the days before? (this is a question for Thomas directly)

 - It was incumbent on the university to notify students that they would be facing arrest